top of page

 • Total amount awarded: Up to $158,000 in total costs (including F&A)

-• Budget allowances may not include office supplies or communication costs, meals or travel, including to conferences, except as required to collect data, professional education or training, or computers or audiovisual equipment, unless fully justified as a need for the research
+• Budget allowances may not include office supplies or communication costs, meals or travel, including to conferences (except as required to collect data or attendance at the annual ADACC meeting), professional education or training, or computers or audiovisual equipment, unless fully justified as a need for the research.

 Awardee Expectations: